On-shell recursion and holomorphic HQET for heavy quark hadronic resonances: Holomorphic HQET

 in which we emphasize $m_Q$ remains real and

 Because $\vb$ is complex, the HQ field $\Qtilde^{\vb}_{\pm}$ is \emph{not} the Dirac conjugate of $Q^{\vb}_{\pm}$, unlike in real HQET.
 It is, however, a well-defined conjugate with respect to a different sense of conjugation---the $C^\sharp$-conjugation of Sec.~\ref{sec:sphlgc}---as discussed further below Eq.~\eqref{eqn:defconjv}.
+As we shall proceed to show, based on identities that follow from the idempotency and orthogonality of $\Piv{\pm}$, it is the redefinition~\eqref{eqn:QQbartrans} that preserves the standard reorganization of the QCD Lagrangian into a complex generalization of HQET with the same algebraic properties as real HQET, and an HQ power expansion with the same structure as the latter.

 Under the redefinition~\eqref{eqn:QQbartrans}, the QCD Lagrangian becomes